VERSION II NOW SHIPPING, OMNI-DIRECTIONAL ANTENNA, PACKS AS MUCH GAIN AS 2 DIPOLES

 12. You’re done!

-PS: If you don’t have antenna analyser feel free to use SWR meter as well, however do this at minimal power that still makes it possible to get a decent reading out of your SWR meter and at the same time does not endanger the output stage of your transmitter.
-Never read SWR off the LCD display of your transmitter, USE A REAL SWR meter or antenna analyser.
+PS: If you don’t have antenna analyzer feel free to use SWR meter as well, however do this at minimal power that still makes it possible to get a decent reading out of your SWR meter and at the same time does not endanger the output stage of your transmitter.
+Never read SWR off the LCD display of your transmitter, USE A REAL SWR meter or antenna analyzer.

 Important: Due to large size and irregular shape of these packages the website often gets shipping cost wrong.
 Also sometimes we have to use wooden case which adds about 100 euro to the cost of antenna.
 For exact shipping cost please contact our sales department, be sure to give them your exact address and they will quote you shipping.